-Is your organization looking for a speaker?
-Are there topics related to aging issues that your company or group would like to hear more about?
-Eldercare Services’ Professional Geriatric Care Managers are available to speak on a variety of subjects—from hands-on caring and specific health issues to the myriad of community resources available to seniors.
+Eldercare Services’ Professional Bay Area Care Managers are available to speak on a variety of subjects—from hands-on caring and specific health issues to the myriad of community resources available to seniors.
 We will gladly work with you to tailor topics to your specific needs.

-For further information please contact Laura Miceli, phone: (925) 937-2018 or email: Laura Miceli.
-As a continuing education provider for nurses, social workers, residential care/assisted-living facility administrators and certified nursing assistants, we offer CEU contact hour certificates.
+Click here to fill out the Speaker Request Form or for further information please contact Lindsay Freeman, phone: 925-937-2018 or email: Lindsay Freeman.
+As a Continuing Education Provider Bay Area Care Managers such as nurses, social workers, residential care/assisted-living facility administrators and certified nursing assistants, we offer CEU’s and contact hour certificates.

 Selected list of topics:

-(for a complete list of topics, please contact Laura Miceli.)
+For a complete list of topics, please contact Lindsay Freeman.

 Alzheimer’s Dementia 101: Learn what Dementia is and what it is not.